 Mel, tell us a little bit about your background as a facilitator of QYOC.
 “I began by interning with Youth First when I was a student at UT Dallas during the Fall 2020 semester.
 This means that I was able to give a specific focus to working on the development of QYOC beyond contributing as a facilitator.
 I joined the program mid-COVID-19-pandemic and continue to engage with the community on an entirely virtual platform to this day.”

-Why have a program that focuses on POC and LGBTQ youth?
+Why have a program that focuses on POC and LGBTQIA+ youth?
 “QYOC is one of several groups within Youth First that focuses on a specific segment of the population.
 The specific focus of this group, which is by and for people of color, allows us to give a specific space to a population with a range of needs.”

 Describe how a typical discussion group works.
 “As a group of five adult facilitators, we aim for a typical group meeting to have two to three facilitators who work together to chat with the youth about whatever it is they have on their mind.
 Generally, QYOC is very free-flowing as it is primarily a sociable space for youth to make connections with other people who may have shared or similar experiences.”

 Why it is important to provide a group specifically for queer youth of color?
 “A group dedicated to youth of color is necessary to adequately support queer youth populations in any area.
-The vast majority of professional LGBTQ+ events and services in the U.S. serve overwhelmingly white populations.
+The vast majority of professional LGBTQIA+ events and services in the U.S. serve overwhelmingly white populations.
 Without initiatives like QYOC, the specific needs of people of color would inevitably be overlooked, leaving queer youth of color with significantly less support than their white peers.”

 What are some of the topics that the youth are particularly interested in?
 “Some of the richest conversations that I have participated in with the youth have been centered around our different types of identities and our experiences with them.
 They especially love delving into the idea that there is no monolithic experience of any identity- meaning that even people with the same identities as one another will hold different perspectives and experiences of those identities.
 Beyond delving into their selves, they seem to find both validation and community in connecting with other youth and facilitators like themselves.”

 “A successful QYOC experience is one in which a youth sees themselves in another person, whether it be through sharing a laugh or recognizing common experiences with one another.
-At this time, QYOC truly is a space for LGBTQ+ kids of color to breathe and be themselves.
+At this time, QYOC truly is a space for LGBTQIA+ kids of color to breathe and be themselves.

 My favorite success story is of one of our current facilitators, Charlie, who used to be a part of the QYOC program as a youth when he was a teenager.
 He continues to contribute to the program because he enjoys it and recognizes the value of mentoring the youth after him.”